406 University Avenue, Oxford, MS 38655 | firstname.lastname@example.org | (662) 915-5944

 SUSTAIN OLE MISS

-Although the University is a public institution, less than 25 percent of its support comes from state tax dollars.
+Although the University is a public institution, less than 15.2% of its support comes from state tax dollars.
 Recent cuts have reduced this level of funding even further.
 These cuts have had a significant impact on all areas of the University, so private support from our alumni and friends is critical.
 By establishing a personal tradition of giving, you help Ole Miss hold its place among the nation's finest institutions of higher learning.

 MAKE YOUR MARK

 Funding an endowment, a facility, or a program allows a donor to make an indelible mark on the University.
-A gift that meets certain criteria brings with it the opportunity for the benefactor to or pay tribute to a loved one, a friend, or a colleague.
+A gift that meets certain criteria brings with it the opportunity for the benefactor to pay tribute to a loved one, a friend, or a colleague.

 The University has endowment levels to ensure lasting and sufficient support for its funding needs.
 Endowments created at these levels may be named by donors and designated to support such purposes as faculty chairs, scholarships, fellowships, lectureships, memorial funds, book funds and prizes.